 Not having used this technique I find it hard to imagine being able to engineer good movement in each spline that will add up to an appealing performance.
 I question how I could imagine just one component’s contribution to a future whole performance, without the context of the other components in motion, too… Mike was very disciplined as he authored splines, eg. making a point that ease in / action / ease out should have keys dividing each section rather than trying to get one curve between keys to do double-duty as, say, both action and ease out.
 Mike revisited components many times to adjust and tweak them as further components were layered in to the animation.
 Seeing performances crafted live this way was eye-opening.

-This video by Kyle Balda shows the layered animation technique applied to a character performance:
+This video by Kyle Balda shows the layered animation technique applied to a character performance (watch from 1'40"):

 Mike’s clarity with the Graph Editor seemed vital to reaching an advanced level with a layered animation technique.
-Personally speaking, the Graph Editor was initially very intimidating and has become less so with time and practice.
+Personally speaking, the Graph Editor was very intimidating when I was introduced to 3D animation and has become less so with time and practice.
 I agree with Aaron Koressel calling curves “the building blocks of animation” (see here).
 It’s very powerful to be able to accurately manipulate the raw material of your animation in detail.
 Mike emphasised working cleanly with splines, rather than making lots of keys and cleaning them up in a later pass.

 It seems like your ability to analyse movement and to break it down in your mind into hierarchical components is another vital skill to getting good with layered animation.
 Mike linked to this video to show how the classic Disney animators’ work was grounded in skilful movement analysis: